MikaelTornwall/timetracker/documentation/documentation.md

 __3.2.2.
 Teacher__

+"As a teacher I want to be able to create courses.
+I want to be able see students who are enrolled in a specific course and the total number of students in each course.
+I also want to be able to follow the progress of an individual student within a specific course, read the logs and see the student's personal information."

  As a teacher I can
   - Log in to the tool
   - Create new courses so that students can log their progress
+  - See an overview of any of my courses
   - See who's participating in any course I'm responsible for
-  - See an overview of any of my courses
-  - See course progress of a specific student within a specific course
+  - See course progress and logs of a specific student within a specific course
-  - Update any of course's details
+  - Update any of my course's details
   - Delete any of my courses

 <a name="structure"></a>